FM Transmitters: How They Work, Types, Applications

 Fm transmitter board and signal processing block diagram

-Another use is to use it as a wireless mic, with a portable FM transmitter and a FM receiver, one can easily setup a wireless microphone system for a small event or party.
+Another use of radio FM transmitters is used in wireless mic, with a portable FM transmitter and a FM receiver, one can easily setup a wireless microphone system for a small event or party.

 Working